Characteristics of a Good Therapist

 • Diminished trust in mental health professionals: If someone has a bad experience with a therapist, they might start to doubt whether therapy can help them.
 This can make it hard for them to trust other therapists in the future, making it challenging to reach out for support when needed.

-• Negative impact on the mental health field: When people hear about therapists not doing a good job, it can make them wonder if therapy is worthwhile.
+• Negative impact on the mental health field: When people hear about therapists not doing a good job, they may wonder if therapy is worthwhile.
 This can lead to more rules and regulations for therapists, making it harder for everyone to get the help they need.

 What are the benefits of being a good therapist?